vivekkhimani/DataStructuresAndAlgorithmsPractice/CONTRIBUTING.md

 	- **Big O time complexity (Average/Best/Worst if possible)**
 	- **Tips** (Any professional tips about the usage of this algorithm in the practical world)
 	- **Status** (The current status of the file.
 If the algorithms is complete, working, or incomplete)
+- **NOTE** - Please refer to the code in "SortingAndSearching" repository to get a better insight on code style.

+### Examples:
+- To make it easier for the contributors, I have already started contributing for 3 topics - Sorting & Searching, Linked Lists, Stacks & Queues.
+- The content in those repositories is exactly organized as per the instructions in this file.
+- However, I need to work on the codestyle in the LinkedLists and Stacks&Queues repository but it should be done soon.
+- Feel free to refer to Sorting and Searching repository for the code style and content.
+- I have also created empty directories (with only README.md) files so that the contributors can know that those directories are open for contributions.

 ### Pull Requests:
 - If you have any interesting content to contribute, please follow the appropriate procedure to generate a pull request.